 Don’t overlook this step.
 It’s a common one that renters skip, and the last thing you want is to be surprised but the terms of a lease you’re stuck in for a year.

 Congratulations!
 You’ve rented your first apartment.
 You signed the lease and it’s time to pop the champagne and celebrate.
 Well, not quite… There are steps you need to take to make your move-in and your life as trouble-free as possible.

 One of these is renters insurance.
 Although your landlord may have property insurance, you’re liable for taking care of the apartment.
 Read through your lease to see what you need to do exactly.
 You can rest assured that you won’t have any major expenses if you get renters insurance early on.

 You signed the lease, got the key, and you’re ready to move in.
 The process is almost over.
 Almost.
 It’s best practice to go to the apartment before you move in and inspect it.

 Take pictures of the state of the property.
 Are there scratches on the floor?
 Evidence of water damage?
 How many glasses are in the kitchen cupboards?
 Every detail counts.
 Make sure you document it all, because you’re liable to return the apartment in the same condition.

 Lease?
 Done.
 Inspection?
 Done.
 Now, you’re really ready to move.
 Pack your bags, and head out to your new place.
 Make sure to have everything on this list of 101 things you need to make your life comfortable in your new home.

-The best way to find an apartment in Chicago is with a rental site like Brixbid.
+The best way to find an apartment is with a rental site like Brixbid.

 10. Find and Rent an Apartment Better With Brixbid

-Brixbid is the only site you need to rent an apartment in Chicago.
+Brixbid is the only site you need to rent an apartment.
 This rental auction platform will guide you through the rental process from listing to lease signing.
 Best of all, you can instantly negotiate your rent without the awkwardness of haggling.